 3D Rendering Price and Cost?

-3d Rendering is the creation of images or animations that show an architectural proposal, presenting the features of the designed structure.
-It is a visualisation technique that has the potential to produce realistic, three-dimensional renders, including textures, furnishings, the effects of light, etc.
+3d Rendering is the creation of images or animations that show an architectural proposal and present he features of the designed structure.
+It is a visualisation technique that has the potential to produce realistic, three-dimensional renders, including textures, furnishings & the effects of light.

 3D renders are used by architects, designers, engineers, planners, etc. When working on an architectural project, renders help all of the different perspectives of these different people to come together, aiding communication and smoothing collaboration.